-For a tent you need to focus on heat loss to the ground with a good R-Value sleeping pad preferably over 3-4 (or 30 degree), like this Nemo for example, are good to ensure you limit loss of heat through the ground.
+For a tent, you need to focus on heat loss to the ground with a good R-Value sleeping pad, preferably over 3-4 (or 30 degrees), like this Nemo, for example, are good to ensure you limit the loss of heat through the ground.

 Sleeping quilts are open-back and tend to remove all excess fabric and zipper that would rest below you are those areas don’t benefit from down due to the compressions.

-This helps a sleeping quilt cost less and weigh less, where sleeping bags are full zipper and full enclosure which leads to a heavier and larger piece of gear.
+This helps a sleeping quilt cost less and weigh less, whereas sleeping bags are a full zipper and full enclosure, which leads to a heavier and larger piece of gear.

 Hammock Sleep System

-For hammocks you are lifted up off the ground so a sleeping pad isn’t necessarily the best option, though some people will still get one for insulation with a hammock you can get a under quilt which can be less weight and compress more while providing the same warmth.
+Though some people will still get one for insulation with a hammock, you can get an underquilt, which can be less weight and compress more while providing the same warmth.

-From there a hammock user will typically have an over quilt for the top of them which gives them a perfect way to stay warm in their hammock with heat being managed on top and bottom.
+From there, a hammock user will typically have a topquilt for the top of them, which gives them a perfect way to stay warm in their hammock with heat being managed on top and bottom.

-Once you have clearly established the above choices you will have a better idea what backpack you can purchase, since this is incredibly personal I will just say that most thru hikers can do around a 40 liter pack if light or small gear, but many will reach up to the 60 liter size.
+Once you have clearly established the above choices, you will have a better idea of what backpack you can purchase; since this is incredibly personal I will just say that most thru-hikers can do around a 40-liter pack of light or small gear, but many will reach up to the 60-liter size.

-The right pack will depend on the type of use, how much gear you plan to carry and what your budget is.
+The right pack will depend on the type of use, how much gear you plan to carry, and your budget.

 Additional Gear Considerations For Thru Hiking

-Depending on where and when you are hiking you may have needs for additional gear that is outside the normal, for example on the PCT you will want at least microspikes for the Sierras and snow along with an Ice Axe.
+Depending on where and when you are hiking you may have needs additional gear that is outside the normal; for example on the PCT, you will want at least microspikes for the Sierras and snow along with an Ice Axe.

 Saving Money By Finding Deals

-For many of us without massive resources finding the best gear at the best price is important to being fully equipped for a thru hike.
+For many of us without massive resources finding the best gear at the best price is important to be fully equipped for a thru-hike.
 I would suggest constantly keeping an eye out on sales in the area that will help to buy more for less.

-- REI Co-op & Garage Sale – REI has amazing sales and for a one time $20 membership gives you a portion of your purchases back to you at the end of the year that could be put back into more gear.
+- REI Co-op & Garage Sale – REI has amazing sales and a one-time $20 membership gives you a portion of your purchases back to you at the end of the year that could be put back into more gear.

-- Facebook Groups – There are a large volume of groups available online within Facebook that are about gear buy, sell, and trading.
+- Facebook Groups – There is a large volume of groups available online on Facebook that are about gear buying, selling, and trading.